 Gennev’s suggestion for you is to start with a consult with one of our menopause-specialist OB/GYNs.
 A detailed discussion with a doctor who understands menopause and menopause care will shed some light on where you are and why you’re there.
 Because your situation is unique, a one-to-one conversation about your particular history, health risks, and current experience is necessary.
 You’ll also get a clearer understanding of your options moving forward.

 Depending on your reason for landing in Type 5, you may have different nutritional needs than other women of your same age.
 If you’ve had cancer, the right nutrition can help you recover more quickly from treatment and even help fight recurrence.
 Exercise can help you maintain bone and muscle when medications promote bone loss and fatigue — coaches can help you find activity that you can safely enjoy and keep you accountable to doing it.

 Sleep interruption and anxiety are common in midlife, and women who have other health concerns frequently just don’t get the rest they need.
 Our Sleep System and AM/PM pack are great for promoting better nights so you can have stronger days.

-Finally, we strongly recommend a good supplement like our Vitality multi-vitamin pack.
+Consider taking a nutritional supplement like our Vitality multi-vitamin pack.
 Good nutrition is best, but lives are busy and full, and gaps in our healthy eating happen.
 Vitality can fill in the holes to help you build and maintain a strong immune response.

 Yes, Type 5 is its own set of challenges, but like all the other types, Gennev has got your back.
-Talk with one of our doctors, get set up on a schedule with a health coach, and get on the path to thriving through menopause and beyond!
+Talk with one of our doctors, and get on the path to thriving through menopause and beyond!

 Are you a Type 5, or do you have a Type 5 woman in your life?
 Come join us on the Gennev Community forums, where women share all kinds of useful information and support each other through the challenges!